cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         text: Range
       -
         type: text
-        text: '- Sets the basic pitch of the oscillator, displayed in traditional organ footage.
+        text: '- Sets the basic pitch of the oscillators, displayed in traditional organ footage.
 Unlike most other oscillators in Voltage Modular, there are only three range settings.
 This is because the '
       -
         type: text
         marks: